HoinJung/hoinjung.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in Electrical and Computer Engineering at Purdue University, with a deep passion for advancing the field of machine learning.
-My research is focused on addressing challenging problems related to fairness, operating under limited data, and ensuring trustworthiness in various domains, including computer vision, natural language processing, and recommendation systems.
+I am a Ph.D. student in Electrical and Computer Engineering at Purdue University, with a deep passion for advancing the field of machine learning.
+My research is focused on addressing challenging problems related to fairness, operating under limited data, and ensuring trustworthiness in various domains, including computer vision, natural language processing, and multi-modal systems.
 My goal is to make meaningful contributions to these fields through rigorous research and practical application.
 ## Research Interest

 ### Machine Learing Techniques